How to resize logical volume management devices that use Azure Disk Encryption

 sudo vgs

-Screenshot showing the code that checks information for volume groups.
-The results are highlighted.
+Screenshot showing the code that checks information for volume groups with the results highlighted.

 4. Check your LV information: